hypermine-bc/training-resources/README.md

 - Data structure of Blocks
 - Merkle Tree
 - Review of blockchain
+- What Blockchain is not?
+- Database Vs Distributed Database Vs Blockchain?
+- Myths about Blockchain

 **Lab 4**
 - Understanding clear concept of Blockchain using a visual [demo](https://andersbrownworth.com/blockchain/)